The Poverty Project

 - Survey – Develop and distribute survey to selected groups – online

-- Day Forum – Co-hosted with UN Youth
+- One Day Forum – co-hosted with UN Youth SA

-- Exploring the impact of poverty on children and young people from a rights perspective?
+- Explored the impact of poverty on children and young people from a rights perspective?

-- Considering what are the current responses to addressing poverty?
+- Considered what are the current responses to addressing poverty?

-- Considering what more should be done, and by who, to address issues associated with poverty?
+- Considered what more should be done, and by whom, to address issues associated with poverty in South Australia.